 The university withholds Federal, State, and other applicable taxes from all taxable earnings paid to employees.
 Taxable earnings include regular pay, overtime pay, supplementary compensation and any additional and miscellaneous payments for work performed for the university.
 This may also include taxable reimbursements.
-See Guide Memo 5.4.3: Reimbursable Expenses for additional details on taxable reimbursements.
+See Guide Memo 5.4.2: Business and Travel Expenses for additional details on taxable reimbursements.

 b.
 W-2 Statements

 At the end of each tax year (January 1 through December 31), Stanford compiles and distributes a W-2 Statement for each employee.
 As a default, W-2 Statements are mailed to the employee's mailing address on file with the university.
 Employees may elect to have their W-2 Statement sent to them electronically in the Axess portal.
 The university also sends Form W-2 data, as required, to Federal and State governments.